Mary Virginia Gaver: Career

 She worked at George Washington High School for 10 years before she earned her degree in library science.
 While working as a librarian during The Depression, she became aware of the funding problems of the library systems.
 Due to this, Gaver decided to dedicate her life not only to improving funding for the library systems but to get training in the schools to help improve the skills of the staff as well as the library skills of the children.

 Gaver taught at many different schools and colleges, including 12 years (1942–1954) at the New Jersey State Teachers College.
-In addition, she was an associate professor, then a professor, at Rutgers University for the Graduate School of Library Services for which she held that position for 17 years from 1954–1971.
+In addition, she was an associate professor, then a professor, at Rutgers University for the Graduate School of Library Services for which she held that position for 17 years from 1954 to 1971.
 In 1970, while at Rutgers University, Gaver served as a committee member of the Rutgers University Council on Children's Literature.
 She also embarked on an international mission to assist other countries improve their library systems, worked as a visiting professor at the University of Teheran, and became an advisor to Iran in 1952–1953.